-The antibacterial properties of kaffir lime extend to the skin, too.
-In a 2014 study, researchers found that essential oil from the kaffir lime could stop acne-causing bacteria.
-The oil also reduced scarring from acne and assisted in healing acne blemishes.
+The antibacterial properties of the Kaffir lime extend to the skin, too.
+In a 2014 study, researchers found that essential oil from the Kaffir lime could stop acne-causing bacteria.
+The oil also reduced scarring from acne and assisted in healing blemishes.
 This natural remedy is an option worth trying if you want to improve your skin.

 Lime’s bacteria-fighting abilities also enable the fruit to fight cholera, according to one study.
 Bacteria that cause cholera often travel in food.
 In West Africa, where cholera outbreaks have happened in recent history, researchers found that feeding affected people lime juice with rice killed the dangerous bacteria.

-The peel left behind after a few good squeezes can be used to create a powerful, pure oil.
-This oil is used in a number of ways, most popularly in flavoring food and adding a fresh fragrance to a variety of products.
+The peel left behind after a few good squeezes can be used to create a powerful pure oil.
+This oil can be used in a number of ways.
+Its popular uses are flavoring food and adding a fresh fragrance to a variety of products.
 Try this recipe for an amazing lime-filled twist on hummus.

 Similar to other citrus fruits, lime offers a plethora of vitamins and minerals, including potassium.
 Potassium is important for maintaining nerve function and healthy blood pressure levels.
 The fruit is also linked to antioxidants and bioflavonoids that researchers believe could lower the likelihood of cancer.

-There are many ways to put this fruit to use.
-As a member of the powerful citrus family, the list of lime’s benefits only continues to lengthen as researchers delve further into the science behind the fruit.
+There are many ways to put limes to use.
+As a member of the powerful citrus family, the list of benefits only continues to lengthen as researchers delve further into the science behind the fruit.

 The simplest way to use lime is to add it to your cooking.
 Start with this sweet potato and black bean burger recipe.